 After a while I strap on my knee-high boots for a tromp in the snow.
 It will be good to burn some calories and take in some crisp air.
 It’s a short trip down the road to a stand of red pines.
 I jump the bank and head in.

 There are many more deer tracks among the pines than around the cabin, which is not much more than 100 yards back.
-Depressions in the snow reveal a fondness for bedding here; broken branches show where they nipped at hazel buds.
+Depressions in the snow reveal a fondness for bedding here.
+Broken branches show where they nipped at hazel buds.
 They’ve certainly been around, but not much recently.
-Maybe the wolves are keeping them on the move.
+Maybe wolves are keeping them on the move.

 I come out of the woods into my cousin’s lot, noting several nice maple trees along the way.
 I wonder if they consider tapping them; their kids might get a kick out of that.
 The view of the lake is incredible from here this time of year.
 And their old pines are downright majestic in the snow.